 - Silence button - silence all interlinked smoke and heat alarms for 10 minutes in the event of a known false alarm (NOTE: An alarm cannot be silenced if CO has been detected)

 - Locate button - should all the alarms sound, you can silence all the interlinked alarms except the initiating alarm.
 This enables residents to quickly identify where the fire/issue is, and so react to the problem quicker.

-● 10 year tamper-proof sealed for life battery in every Wi-Safe 2 device
+● 10 year tamper-proof sealed for life battery in every Smart RF device

-● Simple installation process - add each product to the Wi-Safe 2 network wirelessly through a simple 2 button process
+● Simple installation process - add each product to the Smart RF network wirelessly through a simple 2 button process

 ● Memory function - if one of the alarm indicators is flashing every 10 seconds, then one of the alarms in the network has been activated

-Furthermore, additional smoke, heat, CO and accessories for the deaf and hard of hearing can be easily added (or removed) from your fire safety system.
+Furthermore, additional smoke, heat, CO and assisted living accessories have been designed specifically for the deaf and hard of hearing to enhance protection for individuals, these can be easily added (or removed) from your fire safety system.
 Please see our blog fire safety products for adults at risk for more information.